List of OnePlus products: OnePlus Buds

 The OnePlus Nord's announcement was accompanied by the release of OnePlus Buds earbuds.
 The Buds have an entirely plastic design with a case similar to AirPods.
 The case allows for ten hours of playback for 10 minutes of charging; the earbuds have seven hours with a total playback of thirty hours.
 The earbuds support Warp Charge and the charging case has a Type-C port.
 The Buds have IPX4 water resistance and support for Dolby Atmos.
 They are available in the US and Canada, as well as in Europe and India.

 In October 2020, OnePlus introduced OnePlus Buds Z as a less expensive version of OnePlus Buds.
 The Buds Z retain Dolby Atmos support and have a different design with silicone ear tips and IP55 water resistance.
 They have a case that allows for three hours of playback for 10 minutes of charging; the earbuds have five hours with a total playback of twenty hours.

 Wearables

 OnePlus Band

-OnePlus has released a smart fitness tracker watched, dubbed the OnePlus Band, however it is only available in India.
+OnePlus has released a smart fitness tracker watch, dubbed the OnePlus Band, however it is only available in India.
 It comes in 3 colors, black, navy blue, and tangerine gray.
 The battery is advertised to last up to 2 weeks, and also is IP68 rated.
 The OnePlus Band is priced at ₹2,799 (Indian Rupee/INR).